 With a store card, you are limited to store use only and it can bring your credit score down.
 Use major credit cards for all your purchases if you would like to work on building or repairing your credit.
 Just make sure you make your payments on time.
 These are the credit cards that help maintain your credit score and keep you in good standing.

 2. Read ALL the small print and make an effort to understand it.

 You can’t rely solely on credit companies to advise you about the dangers and pitfalls that can happen if you don’t properly manage your credit card situation.
 Find out what the result will be for a missed or late payment, what happens if you cannot make a payment for one month, and what your responsibility is in case of credit card fraud.
 You need to pay very close attention to how the interest rate works.
 Also, find out if there is a cause out of your control if they can raise the interest rate without your knowledge.
 Being prepared ahead of time is key for properly managing your credit card debt.

 3. Pay every payment on time.

 Do not ever make a late payment.
-This can be the number reason they can raise your interest rate and make it more difficult to get out of a large debt.
+This can be the number one reason they raise your interest rate and make it more difficult to get out of large debt.
 Watch the cycle date on your card and do not pay it before your next cycle date or after the due date.
 Always pay online or by phone and get your confirmation number.
 Accidents happen and a payment that is applied to the wrong account in the same family often will not be changed over and is counted as a double payment on one card and a missed payment on the right card.

 4. Do not charge over your credit limit.